Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Introduction

-Recent advances in LLM reasoning have spurred exploration of their potential for education, continuing a trajectory that began well before LLMs with intelligent tutoring systems (ITS) \cite{chu2025llm, alhafni2024llms, yan2024practical, abd2023large}.
-However, as in the pre-LLM era, the majority of research has centered on structured domains such as programming and mathematics, where correctness can be precisely defined and evaluation is straightforward.
-In contrast, relatively little attention has been paid to unstructured problem spaces, such as science learning, where solutions may be expressed in varied ways.
-To address this gap, our work focuses on hint generation systems for scientific problem solving, specifically designing hints for factoid questions as the first step towards scaffolding learners to enhance understanding and critical thinking in science domains (see Figure \ref{fig:intro}).\looseness=-1
+As LLMs become embedded in everyday study practices, there is a pressing need to evaluate not only what they generate for learners, but also how these outputs are assessed and integrated into instructional workflows \cite{chu2025llm, alhafni2024llms, yan2024practical, abd2023large}.
+However, the majority of research has centered on structured domains such as programming and mathematics, where correctness can be precisely defined and evaluation is straightforward \cite{jangra2024navigating}.
+In contrast, relatively little attention has been paid to unstructured problem spaces, with open-ended hint and solution space.
+To address this gap, our work focuses on hint generation systems for scientific question answering, specifically designing hints for factoid questions as the first step towards scaffolding learners to enhance understanding and critical thinking in science domains (see Figure \ref{fig:intro}).
+While factoid questions have well-defined answers that make evaluation tractable, the space of effective hints remains open-ended and diverse, requiring models to provide meaningful conceptual scaffolding.
+As such, factoid science questions offer a practical yet challenging testbed, bridging structured evaluation with realistic tutoring-style hint generation.

-We introduce the concept of a \textit{chain-of-hints}, where information is revealed incrementally to scaffold the learner’s reasoning process.
+In this paper, we introduce the concept of a \textit{chain-of-hints}, where information is revealed incrementally (Section \ref{subsec:prob_def}).
 Inspired by the principles of human tutoring, this approach mirrors how teachers provide just-in-time interventions — offering minimal guidance first, and providing progressively more explicit support as needed \cite{wood1976role}.
 We systematically compare two strategies for generating and delivering these hints: pre-generated \textit{static} hints and adaptive \textit{dynamic} hints that respond to learner's progress.
 Through this lens, we investigate how learners perceive the helpfulness of different hinting strategies, and derive design principles that can guide the development of pedagogically effective educational systems.
-We ground our study in the following research questions:\looseness=-1 \begin{itemize} \item \textbf{RQ1:} What characteristics make hints useful to learners? \item \textbf{RQ2:} How do learners perceive adaptive (dynamic) versus pre-generated (static) hinting strategies? \item \textbf{RQ3:} To what extent do automatic evaluation metrics align with learners’ perceptions of hint quality? \end{itemize}
+We ground our study in three research questions: \textbf{RQ1:} What characteristics of LLM-generated hint sequences do learners perceive as helpful or unhelpful during scientific question answering? \textbf{RQ2:} How do learners perceive adaptive (dynamic) versus pre-generated (static) chain-of-hints? \textbf{RQ3:} To what extent do automatic evaluation metrics align with learners’ perceptions of hint quality?